T.J. Miller: Stand-up

-In 2011, Miller released a comedy special, No Real Reason, and a comedy album, Mash Up Audiofile in 2012.
+After college, Miller moved to Chicago to perform improvisation and stand-up comedy, performing with many local troupes.
+He toured with The Second City for two years.
+In 2008, he was named one of Variety's 10 Comics to Watch.
+In 2011, he released a comedy special, No Real Reason, and a comedy album, Mash Up Audiofile in 2012.

-In 2015, he was part of Funny or Die's Oddball Comedy and Curiosity Festival, a touring show which included Amy Schumer, Aziz Ansari, and other comics.
+In 2015, Miller was part of Funny or Die's Oddball Comedy and Curiosity Festival, a touring show which included Amy Schumer, Aziz Ansari, and other comics.
 On June 17, 2017, HBO premiered his hour-long stand-up special, T.J.
 Miller: Meticulously Ridiculous, which was filmed in Miller's native Denver at the end of his 2016 Meticulously Ridiculous Tour.

-In October 2017, Miller began his Touring In Perpetuity Tour, a self described "One Man Philosophy Circus".
+In October 2017, Miller began his Touring in Perpetuity Tour, a self-described "One Man Philosophy Circus".

 Television

 Miller appeared frequently as a member of the "round table" on Chelsea Lately.
 He appeared as Marmaduke Brooker in Carpoolers, which ran for thirteen episodes on ABC in 2007–2008.
 In 2012, he voiced Robbie Valentino on the Disney channel cartoon Gravity Falls.
 On December 13, 2010, October 28, 2011, and June 14, 2012, he performed stand-up on Conan.
 On November 15, 2011, his stand-up special No Real Reason premiered on Comedy Central.
 In 2011, he hosted a special called Mash Up, which was picked up in 2012 for a full season by Comedy Central.
 He starred in the Fox TV series The Goodwin Games as Jimmy Goodwin.

 Miller starred in the HBO sitcom Silicon Valley, which was met with widespread critical acclaim and he won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2015.
 In May 2017, Miller and HBO jointly announced that Miller would not be returning for the fifth season of Silicon Valley.
 Series creator Mike Judge later revealed that Miller was removed from the show for failing to show up to work, and for coming to work "seemingly under the influence".

-As a commercial actor, he voiced a talking ball of mucus in commercials for Mucinex and starred as Greg the Genie in a promotional campaign for Slim Jim meat snacks.
+As a commercial actor, Miller voiced a talking ball of mucus in commercials for Mucinex and starred as Greg the Genie in a promotional campaign for Slim Jim meat snacks.
 He voiced Gorburger, a giant blue monster talk show host, on The Gorburger Show, which originally aired on Funny or Die and YouTube for two seasons in 2012–13, then on Comedy Central for a third season in 2017 before being canceled.